Tag Archives: learning disabilities

 dumb kids don’t get perks.

 It was so unfair and disruptive.
-It took hours before something else would steal away their attention.
+It took hours before something else would steal away their attention and I could curl back into myself.

-And, all for what?
+And all for what?

 1981 – Sour Note